microsoft/industry/retail/solutions/ir/README.md

 ### High Availability and Disaster Recovery

 For a highly available deployment of IR, we recommend deploying at least two separate instances of IR account in a region.
-This must be co-located with Azure Storage and all downstream apps which will consume insights from IR for performance reasons.
+This must be colocated with Azure Storage and all downstream apps which will consume insights from IR for performance reasons.

 > Note: For Azure Storage account (ADLS), recommendations for HA-DR are published [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-disaster-recovery-guidance).